elanburman-alt/hw1-ElanLBurman/final_version.md

 - **Administrative cost reduction through automation.** A staggering share of healthcare spending goes to administrative tasks — prior authorizations, claims processing, clinical documentation, scheduling.
 Generative AI and intelligent automation can streamline these workflows, freeing up clinician time for patient care and reducing the overhead costs that ultimately get passed along to patients and payers.
 - **Clinical decision support for better outcomes.** AI models trained on vast datasets of patient records, imaging, and genomic information can surface patterns that help clinicians catch diseases earlier, choose more effective treatments, and reduce diagnostic errors — raising the overall quality of care without necessarily adding cost.
 - **Expanding access through virtual care and triage.** AI-powered chatbots, symptom checkers, and virtual health assistants can serve as a front door to the health system for people in underserved or rural communities, helping them navigate their options, answer basic health questions, and connect with the right provider at the right time — breaking down barriers of geography, language, and health literacy that have historically kept too many people from getting the care they deserve.

+## What the assistant did well: [1-2 sentences]
+The assistant did a great job taking the very brief descriptions of my interest areas and building them into a broader narrative.
+While the personal narrative feels unnatural to me, it captured all of the input information and reflected it in first person as instructed.
+Finally, the system accurately created the file as instructed/

+## What I needed to clarify or adjust: [1-2 sentences]
+As noted, the personal biography feels too academic heavy and reads as a laundry list of academic qualifications, rather than a more natural expression of my identity.

+## What I changed: [describe your edits]

+Why I changed it: I edited the original biography to read more personally and to reflect the way I might write about myself a little more organically.

+One thing I didn't want to keep as-is: I wanted to connect the dots between my personal experiences a little more and make it shorter.